Import export consultants – Overseas and Nationwide Help. Free Initial Consultation. 1-866-601-5518.

 In the United States, there are certain destination and countries of origin that you must pay special attention to.
 Importantly, exporting businesses and importing companies must pay special attention to restricted destinations are the embargoed countries and those countries designated by the Department of State as state sponsors of terrorism, including Cuba, Iran, North Korea, (North) Sudan, and Syria.

-Export Control Compliance – Does your shipment require an export license?
+Export Control Compliance – Does your shipment require an import and export license?

 As part of your export control compliance strategies, one of the first things to make sure you have in place as an exporter is getting your Export Control Classification Number (ECCN) and import export code.
 ECCN entries are found on the Commerce Control List (CCL) and identify reasons for control which indicate export licensing requirements to certain destinations.
 Knowing who is the end user or intended third party receiver is also critical to making this determination.

 Does import export code EAR99 mean that you need to get export licensing?

 Getting the proper consulting or legal advice is always important when you engage in the import export business.
 At Watson & Associates, LLC the goal of our import export consultants our goal is to help our clients avoid some of the most costly legal mistakes.
 We minimize potential fines and problems by performing meticulous research in order to provide the best advice to our clients.

-Overseas Export Licensing & Nationwide Import Export Consultants
+Overseas Export Licensing & Nationwide Import Export Business Consultants

-Our import export business consultants and export licensing lawyers provides legal counsel to companies seeking help getting their export license and other export control requirements throughout the United States and overseas including Alabama, Alaska, Arizona, Arkansas, California, Colorado, Connecticut, Delaware, Florida, Georgia, Hawaii, Idaho, Illinois, Indiana, Iowa, Kansas, Kentucky, Louisiana, Maine, Maryland, Massachusetts, Michigan, Minnesota, Mississippi, Missouri, Montana, Nebraska, Nevada, New Hampshire, New Jersey, New Mexico, New York, North Carolina, North Dakota, Ohio, Oklahoma, Oregon, Pennsylvania, Rhode Island, South Carolina, South Dakota, Tennessee, Texas, Utah, Vermont, Virginia, Washington, Washington DC, West Virginia, Wisconsin, Wyoming, and Virgin Islands.
+For help with your licensing agreement, our import export business license consultants and export licensing lawyers provides legal counsel to companies seeking help getting their export license and other export control requirements throughout the United States and overseas including Alabama, Alaska, Arizona, Arkansas, California, Colorado, Connecticut, Delaware, Florida, Georgia, Hawaii, Idaho, Illinois, Indiana, Iowa, Kansas, Kentucky, Louisiana, Maine, Maryland, Massachusetts, Michigan, Minnesota, Mississippi, Missouri, Montana, Nebraska, Nevada, New Hampshire, New Jersey, New Mexico, New York, North Carolina, North Dakota, Ohio, Oklahoma, Oregon, Pennsylvania, Rhode Island, South Carolina, South Dakota, Tennessee, Texas, Utah, Vermont, Virginia, Washington, Washington DC, West Virginia, Wisconsin, Wyoming, and Virgin Islands.

 Call Our Import Export License Consultants